 TIP: When you first begin working with studio strobes, make yourself familiar with the product guide.
 Learn how to control the brightness of the modelling lamp independently of the flash output.
 We regularly hear from new photographers who are initially unaware that there is a separate control for each output, depending how well marked they are on the units.

 NEW TO STROBE LIGHTING?

 In this class, Kelly walks you through light placement and angle, as well as demonstrating how she achieves correct exposure using both the strobe’s settings and her camera’s settings.

-EQUIPMENT USED IN THE STROBE LIGHTING CHAPTERS
+EQUIPMENT USED IN THE NEWBORN STROBE LIGHTING VIDEOS

-In the Newborn Photography Lighting class, Kelly uses an Elinchrom D-Lite RX One strobe, which has a power range from 100 Ws to 6 Ws.
+In her Newborn Photography Lighting class, Kelly uses an Elinchrom D-Lite RX One strobe, which has a power range from 100 Ws to 6 Ws.
 While this is not a very high maximum output compared with other lights on the market, you will see in the tutorials that it is perfect for the job as Kelly photographs a newborn on posing bag and in prop, as well as a group of 5 siblings.

 If you are starting out, the Elinchrom D-Lite RX One is a great light to begin with, remembering you can always add another light of a higher output to your kit, later on.

 In 2020, Elinchrom released the new mid-range ELC 125 studio flash, with an output range of 131WS down to 9WS, similar to the RX One mentioned above.
 Kelly used the Elinchrom ELC 125 to capture the couple poses in her Maternity Posing tutorials.

 Kelly pairs the RX One strobe with a 5.5 foot diffused umbrella.
 She would also recommend any standard large (4.5 to 6 foot) octagonal soft box to help you create soft diffused light, while controlling your shadows to give your subject depth.